Mokha

 Mokha (المُخا), also spelled Mocha, or Mukha, is a port city on the Red Sea coast of Yemen.
 Until Aden and al Hudaydah eclipsed it in the 19th century, Mokha was the principal port for Yemen's capital, Sanaa.
-Long known for its coffee trade, the city gave its name to Mocha coffee and chocolate.
+Long known for its coffee trade, the city gave its name to Mocha coffee.

 Overview

-Mocha was the major marketplace for coffee (Coffea arabica) from the 15th century until the early 18th century.
+Mokha was the major marketplace for many commodities, including, but not limited to coffee (Coffea arabica) from the 16th century through the 19th century.
+The coffee itself did not grow in Mokha, but was transported from Ethiopia and inland Yemen to the port in Mokha, where it was then shipped abroad.
 Even after other sources of coffee were found, Mocha beans (also called Sanani or Mocha Sanani beans, meaning from Sana'a) continued to be prized for their distinctive flavor—and remain so even today.
-The coffee itself did not grow in Mocha, but was transported from Ethiopia and inland Yemen to the port in Mocha, where it was then shipped abroad.
-Mocha's coffee legacy is reflected in the name of the mocha latte and the Moka pot coffee maker.
+Mokha's coffee legacy is reflected in the name of the mocha latte and the Moka pot coffee maker.
 In Germany, traditional Turkish coffee is known as Mokka.

-According to the Portuguese Jesuit missionary Jerónimo Lobo, who sailed the Red Sea in 1625, Mocha was "formerly of limited reputation and trade" but since "the Turkish assumption of power throughout Arabia, it has become the major city of the territory under Turkish domination, even though it is not the Pasha's place of residence, which is two days' journey inland in the city of Sana'a."
-Lobo adds that its importance as a port was also due to the Ottoman law that required all ships entering the Red Sea to put in at Mocha and pay duty on their cargoes.
+According to the Portuguese Jesuit missionary Jerónimo Lobo, who sailed the Red Sea in 1625, Mokha was "formerly of limited reputation and trade" but since "the Turkish assumption of power throughout Arabia, it has become the major city of the territory under Turkish domination, even though it is not the Pasha's place of residence, which is two days' journey inland in the city of Sana'a."
+Lobo adds that its importance as a port was also due to the Ottoman law that required all ships entering the Red Sea to put in at Mokha and pay duty on their cargoes.

+Mokha's patron saint is Ali bin Omar al-Shadhili.